IAmAnthem/CanineCalculations/ReadMe.md

 # Progress Notes - what am I working on?

+## New-BreedingPlan.ps1
+- Take a set of knowns and devise a three-stage breeding plan
+  - Challenges: gender decisions
+  - Query: last-step gender?

 ## Data collection - an analysis of uncertain canine comparisons
 - Need new characters (maybe 10?
 12?) with traited canines of known stat (or at least very close to known).
   - Figure out more alt names, because OCD